npoisonivy/MemeMe.v2/README.md

 MemeMe v2

-This iOS app (written in Swift) enables users to take a picture or choose one from the photo album, and add text at the top and bottom to form a Meme.
+This iOS app (written in Swift) enables users to take a picture or choose one from the photo album, and add text on it to form a Meme.

 Features:
 - shares Memes on Facebook and Twitter and also by SMS or email